gabrielkrieshok/digital-development-guide/docs/basics/doing-tech4good.md

 #### 3. Don’t Lead with Technology

-Don't lead with technology — instead, lead with needs.
-One of the first mistakes we often make, and that derails us from a people-centered approach, is by focusing on the technology solution first, and then inserting that “solutionism” round peg into the square hole of the problem.
-Tsk tsk.
-One helpful way to avoid this is by giving yourself the exercise of defining the problem and its terms without invoking technology.
+Don't lead with technology — instead, lead with needs.One of the first mistakes we often make, and that derails us from a people-centered approach, is by focusing on the technology solution first, and then inserting that “solutionism” round peg into the square hole of the problem.
+Tsk tsk.One helpful way to avoid this is by giving yourself the exercise of defining the problem and its terms without invoking technology.

 By defining the problem without technology, you’re ensuring that it doesn’t get tangled up as the “end,” and stays rightfully in the space of being a means to an end.